acend/kubernetes-basics-training/content/en/docs/13/_index.md

 ### Base

 Let's have a look at the `base` directory first which contains the base configuration.
-It contains a `deployment.yaml` with the following content:
+There's a `deployment.yaml` with the following content:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/13/kustomize/base/deployment.yaml" >}}{{< /highlight >}}